xjsdev/xjsdev/README.md

 ## Professional Summary

 Experienced Full-Stack Node.js Developer in building scalable web applications.
-Skilled in SDK/API development, system design, and modern JavaScript ecosystems.
-Strong background in both frontend and backend technologies with a focus on clean architecture, performance
+Strong background in both frontend and backend technologies with a focus on clean architecture and performance

 ## Core Skills